dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/tokenomics-intro.md

 ### Token use cases
 Tokens can cover many different (potentially overlapping) use cases.
 For example
 * **Governance**: those tokens give holders the right to vote on proposed changes of a DAO.
-To incentivise long-term thinking and commitment, systems often require staking of tokens.
+To incentivize long-term thinking and commitment, systems often require staking of tokens.
 Staking means that token holders lock up a portion of tokens for a period of time.
 In exchange, stakers can earn rewards.
 * **Currency**: form of digital money with usage as medium of exchange, unit of account, store of value.
 * **Operations**: facilitate operations on the blockchain.
 For example paying fees to store information and execute transactions.
 * **Decentralized Finance (DeFi)**: financial functions (e.g. lending, saving, trading) on a blockchain.
-DeFi tokens incentivise users to facilitate these functions, e.g. providing liquidity.
+DeFi tokens incentivize users to facilitate these functions, e.g. providing liquidity.
 * **Social Finance (SoFi)**: tokens underpinning social networks.
 This includes tokenization of popularity & reputation.
 For example participants could receive tokens if they have a lot of followers or views.